-The Claims Administrator's decision will be communicated in writing to the participant.
-In the event that the Claims Administrator renders and adverse benefit determination on appeal, the Claims Administrator will provide written notification which will include:
+The PBA's decision will be communicated in writing to the Plan Participant.
+In the event that the PBA renders an Adverse Benefit Determination on appeal, the PBA will provide written notification which will include:

-- The specific reason for the determination - Specific reference to pertinent Plan provisions used to make the determination - A statement indicating that the participant is entitled to received, upon written request, free of charge, reasonable access to and copies of all documents, records and other information relevant to the Claim for benefits. - If an internal rule, guideline, protocol or other similar criterion was used to make the determination, and notification that a copy of such rule, guideline, protocol or criterion will be provided free of charge upon written request and - If the determination is based on Medical Necessity, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the participant's medical circumstances, or a statement that such explanation will be provided free of charge upon written request.
+- The specific reason(s) for the final internal Adverse Benefit Determination, including a discussion of the decision.
+If the final internal Adverse Benefit Determination upholds a rescission, the notice will include the basis for the fraud or intentional misrepresentation of a material fact; - Specific reference to pertinent Plan provisions or rules, including identification of any standard relied upon in the Plan to deny the claim (such as a medical necessity standard), on which the final internal Adverse Benefit Determination is based; - If applicable, a statement describing the Plan Participant's right to request an external review and the time limits for requesting an external review; - A statement indicating that the Plan Participant is entitled to receive, upon written request, free of charge, reasonable access to and copies of all documents, records and other information or materials relevant to the final internal Adverse Benefit Determination; - If an internal rule, guideline, protocol or other similar criterion, Medical Policy or other medical information was used to make the final internal Adverse Benefit Determination, a notification that a copy of such rule, guideline, protocol or criterion will be provided free of charge upon written request; - If applicable, a statement that an explanation for a final internal Adverse Benefit Determination that is based on an experimental treatment or similar exclusion or limitation or a medical necessity standard will be provided, upon request and free of charge; - If the final internal Adverse Benefit Determination involves scientific or clinical judgment, either an explanation of the scientific or clinical judgment applying the terms of the Plan to the Plan Participant's medical circumstances; or a statement that such explanation will be provided, upon request and free of charge, and - If the determination is based on Medical Necessity, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the Plan Participant's medical circumstances, or a statement that such explanation will be provided free of charge upon written request.